sinanislekdemir/payton/README.md

 Is sufficient to install Payton and it's dependencies on Anaconda.

-Payton will be available to use with SciPy or JupyterLab on local.
+Payton will be available to use with Spyder or JupyterLab on local.

 ![](https://27x2.com/anaconda.png)